HMR1200 - Electric trowel Vevor - Free user manual and instructions

 13.6.3 Attach the blade tie-downs to the far side of the Z-clip bracket tie-down knobs.

-13.6.4 Before the machine is put back into operation, check to make that the blade edges are secured under the Z-clips.
+13.6.4 Before the machine is put back into operation, check to make sure that the blade edges are secured under the Z-clips.

-13.6.5 Before the machine is put back into operation, check to make that the tie-downs are secured firmly over the edges of the blade.
+13.6.5 Before the machine is put back into operation, check to make sure that the tie-downs are secured firmly over the edges of the blade.

 13.7 Spider Box Removal